lucahammer/WischWasch/README.md

 ToDo-List
 ------------------------------------------------------
-* Write about the goal of the project
+* Write about the goal of the project - done
+* undo button
 * Add option to rate tweets of a single account, list,...
 * Save ratings in a database
 * Add mechanism to prevent multiple votes on the same tweet